 - Set your resume margins to standard (1 inch) to avoid cutting off text.

 - Select a print-ready font.
 While sans serif fonts like Arial and Verdana tend to look better on a screen, serif fonts like Garamond or Times New Roman work better for printed text.

 - Check your paper size.
 Standard paper size is 8.5 by 11 inches (A4).

 - Use good quality white or ivory paper.

 - Before committing, use the "print preview" function to make sure your formatting is intact.

 Pro Tip: When you're done, always save your resume as a PDF!
 This preserves your formatting and ensures that your margins will look the same to a hiring manager as they do to you.
 If you've used small margins, make sure that no information is cut off from your resume when you generate the PDF.

 Other resume formatting tips

-Left alignment is the standard for formal documents, including resumes.
-It’s also what most people are used to, which means it’ll be easy to read.
-Aligning your text to the left also keeps the focus on the most important parts of your resume, like headers pointing to your work experience, skills, and education.
+- Keep your text aligned to the left — don't center it!
+This looks more natural and keeps the focus on the most important parts of your resume, like headers pointing to your work experience, skills, and education.

 Creative resume formats might look fancy, but they’re unnecessary.
 The vast majority of hiring managers prefer a standard resume format — even those hiring for creative positions.